 Anvi RAM Booster

 Anvi RAM Booster is actually an add-on tool that is part of Cloud System Booster, an all-in-one free system maintenance utility.
 I found it out accidently when I browse through the features in the tool.
 It’s actually quite good and effective.
 I like it quite a lot.
 But unfortunately, since it’s only part of another tool, you will have to install Cloud System Booster first and get it from Toolbox section.
 The good thing is, once you get it, you can put it on your external USB drive.
 Yes, that’s right.
 It’s a portable tool that you can carry around.

-To make all our friends easier, for the time being until I can locate an official download link that always provides the latest copy, you can download the current version, 1.0.0, from this link (direct download link).
+To make all our friends easier, for the time being until I can locate an official download link that always provides the latest copy, you can download the current version, 1.0.0, from below:

 Last a few words

 All 4 tools listed here are equally good from my own test.
-They are all free and manage our precious memory very effectively.
-Just one thing to notice for the first 3 tools.
-Because they are free, they may include some crapyware during the installation process.
+They are all free and manage our precious memory very efficiently.
+Just one thing to notice for the first three tools.
+Because they are free, they may include some crapware during the installation process.
 Make sure to unselect them when you spot them.